The Bankrate promise

 - Underwriting fees: $435

-If you agreed to pay points (which you can choose to pay in exchange for a lower interest rate), you’ll also see the cost for these points in this section.
+If you agreed to pay points (which you can choose to do in exchange for a lower interest rate), you’ll also see the cost for these points in this section.
 For each point you buy, you’ll typically pay 1 percent of the amount you’re borrowing, for which the lender will reduce your interest rate by 0.25 percent.

 When do you pay the origination fee?